reinhart1010/nix/docs/en/common/git-var.md

 ---
 # git var

-Prints a Git logical variable's value.
+Print a Git logical variable's value.
 See `git config`, which is preferred over `git var`.
 More information: <https://git-scm.com/docs/git-var>.